mkrause-nps/artificial-muscle/README.md

 The output is a semi-logarthmic plot of conductivity values, which is saved in PNG format to the same directory the spreadsheet was loaded from.

+## Clearance Study

+Two scripts can be run within the Clearance Study:
+1. **Clearance Length**: A script to analyze and plot the fraction of channel lengths that could be cleared for a given channel size.
+It writes the plot to disk in PNG format.
+2. **Clearance Width**: A script to analyze and write summary plots and CSV files to disk about the widths of the cleared channel.

+### Clearance Length

+Specify data directory and filenames at the beginning of the script.
+Those are used for in- and output of data.
+Then navigate to `src` and run `python -m clearance_plot`.
+It generates a PNG file with the data in variable `datafile` in the directory `data_dir` and with filename `figname`.

+### Clearance Width

+Data for that script are expected in JSON format.
+To get the data into JSON I copied each of the four the raw data with headers (i.e., for each channel size) into an empty text file, and used a [CSV-to-JSON](https://csvjson.com/csv2json) converter to construct the JSON.

+Set values for `data_dir`, `datafile`, `figname` and `labels` in the top of the script and execute `python -m clearance_widths`.

+That writes two spreadsheet summary files and two PNG figures into `data_dir`.